 Let’s assume that you have already done everything you need to get your full product on the market.
 Your customers need to first get there and then start using it; and hopefully get a subscription plan, once they feel ready to do so.

 And by full product we, of course, don’t mean a full-featured product.
 Being Lean with all of your processes helps build your product and company with the minimum possible waste in human effort.
-It’s waste that, in terms of time, money and use of available resources, can be prevented.
+It’s a waste that, in terms of time, money and use of available resources, can be prevented.
 Especially, when all these resources are exclusively devoted to the right actions, towards the desired outcomes.
 Put another way, if you won’t do it the Lean way, how can you build and run your startup company?

 So, what’s your “full product” offering?